Upgrade from PHP 7.4 to PHP 8.0

 We are encouraging all customers that host PHP-driven websites at Stargate — especially WordPress sites — to take the opportunity to test their site for compatibility with PHP 8.0 prior to the switch.
 This version is already installed as an alternative option, and customers and/or their developers can switch to it at any time for testing purposes.
-(It is also possible to switch back to 7.4 as necessary, at least until November 28.)
+(It is also possible to switch back to 7.4 temporarily until that version is removed entirely.)

 How to Test PHP 8.0 Early

 - Log into your cPanel interface at https://sg-bby-cpanel0.stargate.ca:2083